Tomb of Absalom: Why Jews Once Cursed This Ancient Monument

 Tomb of Absalom

-Absalom’s rebellion, detailed extensively in 2 Samuel chapters 15-18, represents one of the most dramatic family conflicts in My Jewish Learning.
-After killing his half-brother Amnon to avenge the rape of his sister Tamar, Absalom spent three years in exile before returning to Jerusalem.
-He then systematically undermined his father’s authority for four years, eventually forcing David to flee the capital.
-The rebellion ended when Absalom died, pierced by javelins while hanging helplessly from the tree, his magnificent hair having become his trap.
+His story, told in detail across 2 Samuel chapters 15 to 18, is one of the Bible’s most dramatic family conflicts.
+After murdering his half-brother Amnon to avenge the rape of his sister Tamar, Absalom spent three years in exile.
+He returned to Jerusalem and spent four more years systematically turning the people against his father, eventually forcing David to flee the capital.

 Now Absalom in his lifetime had taken and set up for himself the pillar that is in the King’s Valley, for he said, ‘I have no son to keep my name in remembrance.’
 He called the pillar after his own name, and it is called Absalom’s monument to this day.

-Modern archaeological scholars propose alternative theories about the tomb’s original occupant.
-Some suggest the monument may have belonged to Herod Agrippa I, the last of the Herodian rulers of Judea and grandson of Herod the Great.
-The tomb’s construction date, architectural sophistication, and prominent location would befit a ruler of Agrippa’s stature, though definitive proof remains elusive.
-Despite scholarly debates, the monument’s popular identification with Absalom has persisted for nearly two millennia, demonstrating the enduring power of tradition.
+Some modern archaeologists suggest the tomb may have belonged to Herod Agrippa I, the last Herodian ruler of Judea and grandson of Herod the Great.
+The construction date, the architectural sophistication, and the prominent location would all suit a ruler of his stature, but definitive proof has not emerged.

 Tomb of Absalom mount of olives